dlhpp/plaidappianpoc/README.md

 - Use an Appian "web content component" to embed a simple static html page into an iframe within an Appian interface.

 - For convenience and to demonstrate how simple it is to create the static javascript page, this POC will use an external page residing on github pages.
-You can run this static javascript page stand-alone as well, it is not required to be embedded in an iframe:   [https://dlhpp.github.io/plaidappianpoc/index.html](https://dlhpp.github.io/plaidappianpoc/index.html), or for a slightly more dynamic verion:  [new dynamic version](https://dlhpp.github.io/plaidappianpoc/plaidIntegration.html?poc=N&align=left)
+You can run this static javascript page stand-alone as well, it is not required to be embedded in an iframe:   [https://dlhpp.github.io/plaidappianpoc/index.html](https://dlhpp.github.io/plaidappianpoc/index.html), or for a slightly more dynamic verion:  [](https://dlhpp.github.io/plaidappianpoc/plaidIntegration.html?poc=N&align=left)

 - Here's the Appian interface that embeds the above external page into an iframe:
     ```